Product development: An insight into the process of developing new products

-In these years of development, I’ve written numerous projects from the ground up, spent countless hours scavenging the web, browsing through technologies, frameworks to pick the right tech that would align with my requirements.
-I have wasted days, if not months, trying to implement stuff with a not so fitting technology.
+In these years of SaaS/software development, I’ve built numerous projects from scratch, spent countless hours scavenging the web, browsing through technologies, libraries, frameworks to pick the right tech that would align with my requirements.
+I have wasted days, if not months, trying to implement stuff with a not-so-fitting technology.
 I have implemented stuff with tech having no support and community and have later cried for days into a pillow.

-Picking the right tech stack & well as moving ahead with the right architectural design is crucial for the success of our product.
+Picking the right technology stack as well as moving ahead with the right architectural design is crucial for the success of our product.
 There is no way around it.
-I think we all understand this fact pretty well.
-Once we pick the tech & get down to coding there should be no looking back.
+I think we all understand this pretty well.
+Once we get down to coding, there should be no looking back.
 We naturally can’t afford it.

-Let’s step by step go through different phases of developing a software product, a startup, a project or whatever you want to call it.
+Let’s step by step go through different phases of developing a software product, an app, SaaS, a startup, a project or whatever you want to call it.

 This is the most important part of the whole journey and shouldn’t be taken lightly.
 Before you even think of starting with the application design or picking the technology stack or anything, you should be thorough with your market research.

-Here are some of them that I recommend reading:
+Here are a few that I recommend reading:

 Moving on, let’s talk about the importance of having the architecture of our application right.

 The key element in successfully creating anything is getting the base right.
 Now whether it is constructing a building or making a pizza.
 If we don’t get the base right, we have to start over.
-Yeah!!… I know, but there is no other way around.
+Yeah!
+I know, but there is no other way around it.

 Building a software product is no different.
-The architecture is it’s base & has to be carefully thought, to avoid any major design changes & code refactoring at a later point in time.
+The architecture is its base and has to be carefully thought to avoid any major design changes and code refactoring at a later point in time.

-Speaking with experience, you don’t want to delve into re-designing stuff.
+Saying from experience, you don’t want to delve into re-designing stuff.
 It eats up your time like a black hole.
 It has the potential to push your shipping date further down the calendar by months, if not longer.
-And I won’t even bring up the wastage of engineering & financial resources which is caused due to this.
-No, I won’t!!
+And I won’t even bring up the wastage of engineering and financial resources which is caused due to this.

-Once we are done with the business requirements, we sit down & brainstorm the use cases which we have to implement.
-This involves figuring out the corner cases as early as possible & fitting the Lego blocks together.
+Once we are done with the business requirements, we sit down and brainstorm the use cases which we have to implement.
+This involves figuring out the corner cases as early as possible while fitting the Lego blocks together.

 If you’re a fan of documentation, you might also want to write a high-level design document.

-Now, we have an understanding of the business requirements, use cases, corner cases and all.
-It’s time to start the research on picking the right technology stack to implement the use cases.
-I’ll talk about this further down this article.
+Once, we have an understanding of the business requirements, use cases, corner cases and everything.
+It’s time to start the research on picking the right technology stack to implement the use cases (more on this later in the article).

 Proof Of Concept

-After we pick the fitting tech stack, we start writing a POC (Proof of Concept)
+After we pick the fitting tech stack, we start implementing a POC (Proof of Concept)

 Why a POC?

-A POC helps us get a closer, more hands-on view of the technology & the basic use case implementation.
+A POC helps us get a closer, more hands-on view of the technology and the fundamental use case implementation.
 We get an insight into the pros and cons of the tech, performance or other technical limitations if any.

-It helps with the learning curve if we’re working with completely new tech, also the non-technical people like the product owners, stakeholders have something concrete to play with & to base their further decisions on.
+It helps with the learning curve if we’re working with completely new tech, also the non-technical people like the product owners, stakeholders, etc. have something concrete to play with and to base their further decisions on.

-So, we showcase the POC to the stakeholders & if everyone is satisfied, we finally get down to creating the main repo & our first dev branch on GitHub, or any other similar code hosting service which you prefer.
+So, we showcase the POC to the stakeholders and when everyone is satisfied, we finally get down to creating the main repo and our first dev branch on GitHub, BitBucket or any other similar code hosting service that you prefer.

-So, by now you would have realized how important it is to get the architecture right at the first time & the knowledge of web architecture to product developers.
+So, by now you would have realized how important it is to get the architecture right the first time and the knowledge of web architecture to product developers.

-A part of the content in this article is taken from my web application and software architecture 101 course.
-If you have a startup idea & you are asking yourself, how do I implement my app?
+If you have a startup idea and ask yourself, how do I implement my app?
 What technologies do I use?
 Where do I start?
 This course will help you kickstart your entrepreneurial journey.
-You can read more about the course here.

 We should be crystal clear on what we are going to build.
 Things should not be hazy.
 We cannot pick the right tech if we are unclear on the requirements.
 Once we go hunting, we should be clear on what we are looking for.